 Vitamin A is very important for mucous membrane tissue.
 This is the tissue that lines the vagina, respiratory and digestive tracts.
 Vitamin A is also a powerful antioxidant.
 That means that it prevents free radical damage and acts as an anti-viral.
 Vitamin A locally helps to heal cervical tissue.

 Naturopathic treatment with conventional treatment speeds up the healing process.
 It is also used after conventional treatment to prevent recurrences.
 Patients who had dysplasia recurrences before natural treatment stayed healthy after adding natural treatment.
 Naturopathic treatment provided a more permanent solution for these women.

 The Benefits to Naturopathic Treatment of Abnormal PAP Smears or Dysplasia

 - You not only remove unhealthy cells, but you also repair and heal the tissue

-- You prevent future recurrences
+- Prevention of future recurrences

 Book an appointment here or call the office for more information at 416-481-0222.